7 Ayurveda Myths Debunked by Science

 Frequently Asked Questions

-Some aspects of Ayurveda have strong scientific support (anti-inflammatory spices, circadian rhythm alignment, gut health emphasis, meditation benefits), while others lack robust clinical evidence.
-The most honest answer is that Ayurveda contains both validated wisdom and claims that need further research.
+Parts of Ayurveda have strong scientific support (anti-inflammatory spices, circadian rhythm alignment, gut health emphasis, meditation benefits).
+Other parts lack robust clinical evidence.
+The honest answer is that Ayurveda contains both validated wisdom and claims that still need research.

 Most Ayurvedic dietary and lifestyle practices are safe.
 However, some herbal preparations have been found to contain heavy metals or contaminants.
 Always purchase herbs from reputable sources, consult qualified practitioners, and inform your doctor about any Ayurvedic supplements you take.